-Gene Taylor Director of Public Safety Gibbons Hall, #002 (410) 532-5324 gtaylor@ndm.edu Please Note - Since these positions may change from time to time, Reporting Party is advised to check the University website for the current list.
+Jeffrey Munchel Director of Public Safety Gibbons Hall, #002 (410) 532-5324 imunchel@ndm.edu Please Note - Since these positions may change from time to time, Reporting Party is advised to check the University website for the current list.

-Individuals may also report an incident of Sexual Misconduct to any Responsible University Employee (See Article III, Section 3 of the Policy).
+Individuals may also report an incident of Sexual Misconduct to any Responsible University Employee (See Article III, Section 3).
 The Responsible University Employee will promptly refer the matter to the Title IX Coordinator and/or Deputy Title IX Coordinators.